Determining Aperture Field for Arbitrary Phaseless Far-Field Utilizing Inverse Design Method Based on Spectral Analysis: Inverse Design Method

+First, expand the unknown integrand $ \boldsymbol{E}_\mathrm{ape} $ using the modal expansion method.
+The physical constraints can be cleverly introduced into the integral equation with the help of boundary conditions.
+As can be seen from Fig. \ref{fig1}, $ \boldsymbol{E}_{\mathrm{ape}} $ satisfies \eqref{eq_boundary}.
+The modal expansion of $ \boldsymbol{E}_{\mathrm{ape}} $ is expressed by the terms in the braces of \eqref{eq10}, and it follows easily that $ \boldsymbol{E}_\mathrm{ape} $ can be approximated by a finite number of unknown modal coefficients and known modal terms.

-Equation \eqref{eq10} convert the problem of solving $ \boldsymbol{E}_{\mathrm{ape}}(x,y) $ to solving the unknown complex modal coefficients $\alpha_{mn}^{i}$ and $\beta_{mn}^{i}$, $(i=x,y)$.
+Equation \eqref{eq10} converts the problem of solving $ \boldsymbol{E}_{\mathrm{ape}}(x,y) $ to solving the unknown complex modal coefficients $\alpha_{mn}^{i}$ and $\beta_{mn}^{i}$, $(i=x,y)$.
 The selection of the basis function is not unique.
 The trigonometric functions were chosen because they are the harmonic functions of the waveguide harmonic equation, if we regard the modal shown in Fig. \ref{fig1} as a waveguide connected to the infinite PEC plane.
-Due to the existence of the analytic expression, \eqref{eq10} can use an analytical integration instead of numerical integration, which improves computational efficiency.
-The analytical integration of \eqref{eq10} is given in Appendix A.
+The analytical integration of \eqref{eq10} is provided in Appendix \ref{sec:appd-a}.
+Thanks to the availability of an analytical expression, \eqref{eq10} can be integrated analytically instead of numerically, resulting in a significant improvement in computational efficiency.
+The number of optimization variables in general array synthesis methods is proportional to the aperture area.
+For example, for an array with area {$L ^2 $} [$\lambda^2$], the number of ports is about $(L/0.5)^2 = 4L^2 $, if the spacing of elements is $0.5 [\lambda]$.
+The variable to be optimized is about $8L^2 $ (considering amplitude and phase).
+Whereas, in IDMBSA, the number of optimization variables is associated with the number of modes and increases slowly with the expansion of the aperture area.
+The determination of the number of modes in IDMBSA is elaborated in Section \ref{sec:sec4B}.
+A rough comparison graph is summarized in Fig. \ref{fig_OptVarNum}.

-\subsection{Obtain Modal Coefficients by Using MOO}
+\subsubsection{Obtain Modal Coefficients by Using MOO}

-We obtain $\alpha_{mn}^{i}$ and $\beta_{mn}^{i}$ $(i=x,y)$ by using the multi-objective optimization algorithm(MOO).
-Here we use \textit{the PSO toolbox}, and define \eqref{eq_corr2} as the objective function of MOO,
+\ We obtain $\alpha_{mn}^{i}$ and $\beta_{mn}^{i}$ $(i=x,y)$ by using \textit{the PSO toolbox} (uploaded to \cite{dataset_self}), and define \eqref{eq_corr2} as the cost function.
+The parameter settings for PSO are as follows: the population size is set to 40, with a maximum iteration limit of 100.
+The initial inertia weight is 0.9, gradually decreasing to 0.4 as the number of iterations increases.
+The cognitive and social learning factors are set to 0.5 and 1.25.
+The initial positions and velocities of the population are randomly generated in the solution space.

+The selection of MOO is not exclusive.
+This study employed PSO due to its exceptional multi-variable problem adaptability and the author's familiarity with PSO.
+Other MOOs, such as GA \cite{MOO_GA1}, are equally suitable alternatives.
+In fact, directly using the 'interior-point' default optimization method built into the MATLAB \textit{fmincon} function can also achieve optimization (unfortunately, this method is time-consuming and not recommended).